locoframework/loco-rails/README.md

 ## Current state everywhere

 Let's assume, 2 users are navigating to a chat room page containing a list of chat members.
-This is a regular request-response application without technics like AJAX polling and WebSockets.
+This is a regular request-response application without techniques like AJAX polling and WebSockets.

 |  User A | User B |
 |---|---|